icoratella/icoratella/README.md

 ## About Me
 Hi!
 I'm Ilaria Coratella, currently in my second year pursuing a Master’s degree in Bioinformatics and Biocomplexity at Utrecht University.
 I am Specializing in Machine Learning and Single Cell Analysis.
 Here, you will find the code for some of the most interesting projects I've worked on during my studies.

-- 🔭 I’m currently working on [Tumor Cell Classifier](https://github.com/icoratella/Tumor-Cell-Classifier)
+- 🔭 I’m currently working on [Tumor Cell Classifier](https://github.com/icoratella/Tumor-Cell-Classifier).

-- 🌱 I’m currently learning Machine Learning and Single Cell
+-
+- Take a look at my [LinkedIn profile] (https://www.linkedin.com/in/ilaria-coratella/)!

 <br/>